 A quadcopter is a multirotor drone with four arms or booms, each with a rotor (hence “quad copter”).
-Multirotor drones are unmanned aerial vehicles (UAVs) with multiple rotors that are used to generate lift to enable the aircraft to fly.
-The working principle of a quadcopter drone is that one pair of rotors turns clockwise and the other anti-clockwise, and by varying the speeds it is possible to generate thrust as well as turning motions.
+Multirotor drones are unmanned aerial vehicles (UAV) with multiple rotors that are used to generate lift to enable the aircraft to fly.
+The working principle is that one pair of rotors turns clockwise and the other anti-clockwise, and by varying the speeds it is possible to generate thrust as well as turning motions.

 Quadcopters are VTOL drones, meaning they are capable of vertical take-off and landing (“VTOL”).
-This is ideal for situations where launch space is restricted, for example if the quadcopter is required to launch and land on a vessel at sea.
-The ability to hover in place gives quadcopters an advantage over fixed-wing drones and aircraft for small-scale surveillance and reconnaissance.
+This is ideal for situations where launch space is restricted, for example if launching and landing is required to take place on a vessel at sea.
+The ability to hover in place gives an advantage over fixed-wing drones and aircraft for small-scale surveillance and reconnaissance.

-The typical flight time of a battery-powered quadcopter is around 30 minutes.
-New designs have managed to extend this by incorporating battery cells into a majority of the quadcopter structure.
+The typical flight time of a battery-powered quadcopter UAV is around 30 minutes.
+New designs have managed to extend this by incorporating battery cells into the majority of the structure.
 Hydrogen fuel cells, providing a greater energy density than batteries, can also be affixed to larger quadcopters to extend flight endurance.

-Aerial imaging is the most popular application for quadcopter UAVs, and many quadcopter manufacturers offer packages pairing a quadcopter with a specific camera payload.
+Aerial imaging is the most popular application for quadcopter UAV, and many quadcopter manufacturers offer packages pairing multirotors with a specific camera payloads.
 These cameras may be integrated into multi-axis gimbals that allow the camera to be moved during flight and also reduce the effects of vibration.

-Video and still image camera payloads can offer powerful optical and digital zoom capabilities to professional-grade quadcopter drones, with 4K video and still image resolutions in the tens of megapixels, making them ideal for tactical and professional applications such as surveillance and industrial inspection.
-Some quadcopter cameras also offer FPV (First Person View) capabilities, in which low-latency video is fed back to the pilot via 4G/LTE to a screen or headset.
-FPV quadcopter drones are often used in the sport of drone racing.
+Video and still image camera payloads can offer powerful optical and digital zoom capabilities to professional quadcopter drones, with 4K video and still image resolutions in the tens of megapixels, making them ideal for tactical and professional applications such as surveillance and industrial inspection.
+Some also offer FPV (First Person View) capabilities, in which low-latency video is fed back to the pilot via 4G/LTE to a screen or headset.
+FPV quadcopters are often used in the sport of drone racing.